Efficient quantum-enhanced classical simulation for patches of quantum landscapes: Near-Clifford patches

+In Appendix~\ref{sec:iterative-training-taylor-surrogate}, we further provide a preliminary comparison between the quantum resources required for an iterative surrogate approach as compared to the standard hybrid quantum classical approach.
+As there are many different hyper-parameters for this benchmarking problem, it is hard to fairly draw definitive conclusions.
+In particular, the standard gradient-descent approach is operationally simpler, as it requires tuning fewer hyper-parameters than the iterative surrogate strategy, which additionally introduces choices such as the frequency of the surrogate reconstruction.
+Moreover, gradients estimated directly on quantum hardware are unbiased, rendering the method more resilient to shot noise.
+Nevertheless, our numerics suggest that the bias introduced by the Taylor approximation can, in some regimes, be balanced by the increased statistical noise associated with repeated gradient estimation in the standard approach, although we do not claim this as a general result.

+As such, we present both cases where the surrogate outperforms a standard variational quantum algorithm and vice versa.
+We therefore suggest that this Taylor surrogate should be viewed as a potential alternative to vanilla VQAs, rather than a replacement, with potential practical advantages given the problems associated with noise drift and/or queuing for cloud access.

-\subsection{Near-Clifford patches}
+\section{Near-Clifford patches}

-In this section, we consider a patch of a quantum landscape that is centered around a Clifford circuit.
+We will now specialise to particular families of problems for which the requirements of the quantum computer can be substantially reduced as compared to the Taylor surrogate approach.
+In particular, in this section, we consider a patch of a quantum landscape that is centered around a Clifford circuit.
 We utilize the Pauli propagation approach described in Section~\ref{sec:PP} with a truncation method specialized for this near-Clifford region.